 Women’s Timber Corps

-I graduated with a BA in History from the University of Cambridge in July 2017.
+I graduated with a first-class BA in History from the University of Cambridge in July 2017.
 During my time at Cambridge, I wrote my dissertation on the experience, representation, and memory of Women’s Timber Corps (WTC) under the supervision of Dr Lucy Delap.
 Following my research, I hope to expand the section on the WTC.

 Written by Cherish Watton, Website Editor and Historian, October 2013.